Archive for ‘Responsible and inclusive entrepreneurship’

 How did you first hear about the national competition and why did you decide to enter?

-How did you go about preparing your application?
+How did you prepare your application?

-How did winning the award immediately impact your work?
+How did winning the award impact your work?

-Why should others enter EEPA 2017?
+Why should others enter EEPA?
 What advice would you give them?

 What are your plans for the future?